Donate to the Israel Hesed Fund

 Home > About Us > Get to Know Us > Clergy > Susan N. Shankman

-As a rabbinical student at HUC-JIR in Cincinnati, Rabbi Shankman served student pulpits in Valparaiso, Indiana and Columbus, Mississippi, providing their sole rabbinic support.
+As a rabbinical student at HUC-JIR in Cincinnati, Rabbi Shankman served student pulpits in Valparaiso, Indiana, and Columbus, Mississippi, providing their sole rabbinic support.
 She worked as an intern in the Youth Programs Department of HUC-JIR and was also an intern in the Outreach Department of HUC-JIR.
 Upon ordination, Rabbi Shankman received the Ferdinand M. Isserman Prize, an award recognizing her contributions toward the development of community relations.
 Rabbi Shankman received a Master’s Degree in Religion from the University of Chicago Divinity School in 1992.
 She graduated from Dartmouth College in 1991, having majored in History and Religion.
-Prior to rabbinical school, Rabbi Shankman was Regional Director to NFTY-Long Island, and Assistant Director of URJ Eisner Camp.
-She has served as regional rabbinic advisor to NFTY-MAR, and spends time each summer on the faculty at URJ Camp Harlam.
+Prior to rabbinical school, Rabbi Shankman was Regional Director of NFTY-Long Island and Assistant Director of URJ Eisner Camp.
+She has served as regional rabbinic advisor to NFTY-MAR and spends time each summer on the faculty at URJ Camp Harlam.

 3935 Macomb Street NW